telerik/ajax-docs/controls/combobox/client-side-programming/overview.md

 ## Cancelling an Event

-Several client-side events occur immediately before **RadComboBox** performs some action.
-Most of these events all have names that end with "-ing".
-You can use these events to cancel the **RadComboBox's** action by using the **set_cancel** method of the **eventArgs** passed to the handler:
+Several client-side events occur immediately before **RadComboBox** performs an action.
+Most of these events have names that end with "-ing".
+You can use these events to cancel the **RadComboBox's** action by using the **set_cancel** method of the **eventArgs** that are passed to the handler:

 ````JavaScript